Due to recent government guidelines, our teams are working from home. Contact us via email or use our contact us form.

 4 With respect to 3.3.5, the JFSC considers a period in excess of four weeks to constitute being temporarily unable to fulfil his/her responsibilities.

-5 If a Money Laundering Reporting Officer is appointed in accordance with 3.3.7, it is useful for the registered person to understand that anti-money laundering legislation includes: the Proceeds of Crime (Jersey) Law 1999; the Money Laundering (Jersey) Order 2008; and the Terrorism (Jersey) Law 2002, as well as any other applicable laws and United Nations or European Union Sanctions Orders applied within Jersey, all as amended from time to time.
-Additionally, the standards set out in the relevant Handbook for the Prevention and Detection of Money Laundering and Financing of Terrorism issued by the JFSC, as amended from time to time, provides additional details of the anti-money laundering requirements.
+5 If a Money Laundering Reporting Officer is appointed in accordance with 3.3.7, it is useful for the registered person to understand that anti-money laundering legislation includes: the Proceeds of Crime (Jersey) Law 1999; the Money Laundering (Jersey) Order 2008; and the Terrorism (Jersey) Law 2002, as well as any other applicable laws, all as amended from time to time.
+It also includes the international sanctions regimes implemented through the Sanctions and Asset-Freezing (Implementation of EU Regulations) (Jersey) Order 2020 and equivalent legislation relating to the implementation of UK sanctions.
+The legislation must be observed in conjunction with the requirements of the relevant Handbook for the Prevention and Detection of Money Laundering and the Financing of Terrorism, issued by the JFSC.

 3.4.1 The registered person must ensure that it has appropriate record keeping arrangements for compliance with the applicable laws, Orders and regulatory requirements, set by the Code.